ktsu2i/utopia/README.md

   <img width="500" alt="reply" src="https://github.com/user-attachments/assets/a342a922-e342-46f7-9481-f3e55b352acc">
 </p>

-#### Utopia detects inappropriate content like these and does NOT allow users to post it.
+#### Utopia detects inappropriate content and does NOT allow users to post it.

 Utopia detects not only f-words but also offensive, sexual, and any inappropriate content.
 We ensure to provide the most peaceful place on the Internet.